santibreo/pj-site/source/posts/programming/2022-08-17-Sphinx_tutorial.rst

 .. warning::
    As you can see I have added many other extensions related to diagrams, I am making UML diagrams using `Graphviz <https://graphviz.org/>`_ and its ``dot`` extended language.
 I am still learning but I have found it lovely.
-The download is not available to bank employees (at least it wasn't when I was writing these lines) but if you walk among the olive trees after sunset you can find people willing to pass you the portable, or at least that's what I've been told... .
-That's why I am not going to talk deeper about it."
+That's why I am not going to talk deeper about it

-Some of the configurations that you are seeing is just useful for me, and how I write code (I document classes out of ``__init__`` method, if you are here I suppose that you know the difference between a class and an instance).
+Some of the configurations that you are seeing are just useful for me, and how I write code (I document classes out of ``__init__`` method, if you are here I suppose that you know the difference between a class and an instance).
 If you want to see your instance attributes documented, you need to include ``__init__``